AngelicaHerrera2212/Embedded-Project---Smart-Home/Preliminar Codes/main.md

 - Private variables (HAL peripheral handles): These are HAL driver objects that represent your UART peripherals.
 Each handle stores: Baud rate, word length, stop bits, parity, hardware registers, DMA settings, Interrupt state.
 Every HAL function needs a handle to know which UART we’re talking to.
 Without these handles, the HAL cannot operate the UART hardware.

-huart1 → configuration + state for USART1 (Not used for this project communication)
+huart1 → configuration + state for USART1 (Used for ESP COM)
-huart2 → configuration + state for USART2 (Used for this project communication)
+huart2 → configuration + state for USART2 (Used for Debug, serial monitor,...)

 <img width="164" height="42" alt="image" src="https://github.com/user-attachments/assets/a05ce43e-3f8b-4ce6-8eb4-895316297b74" />